Photo credit: G7 leaders met remotely to discuss strategy for combating COVID-19. Alvin Llum/Twitter

 Analyze your stakeholders’ hearts and minds.
 What do they need now?
 What information or meaningful help can you offer – ideally, better than anyone else?

 The answers will likely be different for each organization or brand – and for each stakeholder.
 For example:

-– such as an airline waiving change fees, or a mobile phone company waiving out-of-country roaming charges (thank you, Air Canada and Telus).
+- A customer-service gesture such as an airline waiving change fees, or a mobile phone company waiving out-of-country roaming charges (thank you, Air Canada and Telus).

-offering $100,000 in grants to Canadian performers and partnering with the National Arts Centre on the
+- Using your resources to help affected people or industries such as Facebook Canada offering $100,000 in grants to Canadian performers and partnering with the National Arts Centre on the Canada Performs series.

-to help people learn to work remotely, as
+- Providing free education to help people learn to work remotely, as LinkedIn is doing.

 A critical consideration here is reciprocity: These are things you must give freely, with no sales pitch, and no instant expectation of return.
 You’re showing your values, and your talent.
 You’re earning reputation – the most precious of all business assets.
 And you’re entering a conversation – or starting one.